wirgen/hermitage/README.md

 More Hermitage documentation in [Hermitage repo](https://github.com/LiveTyping/hermitage)

 Changes in this repo:
-* Provide setting for accessible original files
+* Added control access to the original files

 # Installation